-Commission Implementing Regulation (EU) 2015/2452 specifies the procedures, formats and templates for the public disclosure by insurance and reinsurance undertakings of their report on their solvency and financial condition, as referred to in Article 51 of Directive 2009/138/EC.
+Commission Implementing Regulation (EU) 2023/895 specifies the procedures, formats and templates for the public disclosure by insurance and reinsurance undertakings of their report on their solvency and financial condition, as referred to in Article 51 of Directive 2009/138/EC.

-The disclosure of information is an essential prerequisite for policyholder protection.
-Alignment between reporting and disclosure requirements should foster policyholder protection as well as risk-based supervision.
-To that end, changes to cross-border information and other areas in the context of updates to the reporting requirements should also be reflected in the disclosure requirements.
+The disclosure of information is an essential prerequisite to address the information needs of policyholders and beneficiaries on the one hand, and analysts and other market professionals on the other hand. .
+Alignment between reporting and disclosure requirements should foster both policyholder protection, and risk-based supervision.
+To that end, changes to information on long-term guarantee measures and other areas in the context of updates to the reporting requirements should also be reflected in the disclosure requirements.

-To improve quality, comparability and the readability of the disclosed information, the templates laid down in Implementing Regulation (EU) 2015/2452 concerning the solvency capital requirement should be updated.
-For undertakings using partial or full internal models to calculate their solvency capital requirements, those updated templates should display the diversification benefits between separate risk modules more comprehensively.

-Disclosure requirements should not be excessively burdensome for undertakings.
-To that end, it is necessary to specify how disclosure requirements apply in a proportionate way without jeopardizing the quality of data to be provided by the undertaking.

-In order to ensure that the disclosure requirements remain relevant and provide high quality information to policyholders and other stakeholders, it is necessary to substantially revise the disclosure templates laid down in Implementing Regulation (EU) 2023/895.
+In order to ensure that the disclosure requirements remain relevant and provide high quality information to policyholders and market professionals, it is necessary to substantially revise the disclosure templates laid down in Implementing Regulation (EU) 2023/895.
 Given the extent of the changes, it is appropriate to repeal Implementing Regulation (EU) 2023/895.

 This Regulation is based on the draft implementing technical standards submitted to the Commission by the European Insurance and Occupational Pensions Authority.